-In the week ending 14 September 2022, the percentage of people testing positive for coronavirus (COVID-19) in England increased in those in School Year 7 to School Year 11 and those aged 25 to 34 years.
-For all other age groups, the trend was uncertain in the most recent week.
+In the week ending 17 September 2022, the percentage of people testing positive for coronavirus (COVID-19) in England increased in all age groups.

-Figure 3: The percentage of people testing positive for coronavirus (COVID-19) increased in those in School Year 7 to School Year 11 and those aged 25 to 34 years in the week ending 14 September 2022
+Figure 3: The percentage of people testing positive for coronavirus (COVID-19) increased in all age groups in the week ending 17 September 2022

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 4 August to 14 September 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 7 August to 17 September 2022

 - 1. Credible intervals widen slightly at the end as there can be a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
 There is a higher degree of uncertainty in our estimates for each age group in England compared with England overall.
-This is shown by wider credible intervals.
+This is shown by widercredible intervals.